Queer Eye (2003 TV series)

-Queer Eye for the Straight Guy quickly became a surprise success, resulting in merchandising, franchising of the concept internationally, and a woman-oriented spin-off, Queer Eye for the Straight Girl.
-Queer Eye won an Emmy Award for Outstanding Reality Program in 2004.
-The series' name was abbreviated to Queer Eye at the beginning of its third season to include making over individuals regardless of gender or sexual orientation.
-Queer Eye ended production during June 2006 and the final episode aired on October 30, 2007.
+Queer Eye for the Straight Guy quickly became a surprise success, winning an Emmy Award for Outstanding Reality Program in 2004, with subsequent merchandising, international franchising of the concept, and a woman-oriented spin-off, Queer Eye for the Straight Girl.
+The series name was abbreviated to Queer Eye at the beginning of its third season to include making over individuals regardless of gender or sexual orientation.

+Queer Eye ended production in June 2006 and the final episode aired October 30, 2007.
 During September 2008, the Fine Living Network briefly aired Queer Eye in syndication.

-The series was revived with a new Fab Five in 2018 when a Netflix reboot released its first season to positive reviews.
+The series was also run again by the CBS-affiliated Twist network in 2023.